 These outlets cannot be used with a cigarette lighter.

 COMPASS

 The compass is located at the helm station in direct view of the operator when navigating the boat.
-Follow the compass instructions provided in the "Owners Packet" to make compensation adjustments.
+Following the instructions in the compass manual included in the "Owners Packet" will help you make compensation adjustments.